Samsung Galaxy Tab S6(opens in new tab)

 We've not-so-slightly hinted at the fact that the Tab S6 is just a beast in every way.
 You'll get the same sleek design, a fingerprint scanner, a better camera system, and better performance across the board.

 That's not even taking into account the various features such as Samsung DeX, which can practically turn your Tab S6 into a laptop.
-It will be interesting to see if Samsung makes the new S Pen available as a separate purchase, but that's really the only place the Tab S6 falls short.
 Even with the same 7,040mAh battery being used in both, the Tab S6 has better optimization to squeeze out up to 18 hours of usage.

 The Tab S6 Lite is for those who are either coming from something like the Galaxy Tab S4 or those who don't want the "kitchen sink."
 It's budget-friendly, includes an S Pen, has a few useful accessories (i.e. Book Cover), and will perform well-enough for media consumption.
 With 12 hours of battery life, this should be more than sufficient to get through the day.
 With the LCD panel, this won't consume as much power, but you'll sacrifice quality in the process.
 Nonetheless, the Tab S6 Lite is a solid tablet for those who just want the basic Android tablet with an S Pen.